Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: Learning Controllers from Feasibility-Aware STL via BarrierNet

 where $\boldsymbol{\omega} = (\omega_1,\omega_2)$ with $\omega_1>0$ and $\omega_2>0$, and $c>0$ is a small constant.
 Other functional forms are also possible.
 Analogous to \eqref{eq:f}, we impose the following two constraints on $\gamma$:

-The difference is that \eqref{eq:ga} ensures that $h(\mathbf{x}) \ge b(\mathbf{x},t)$ over some interval prior to $t_a$, so that, combined with the forward invariance of the superlevel set of $b(\mathbf{x},t)$, the requirement $G_{[t_a,t_b]}\mu$ is satisfied.
+The difference is that \eqref{eq:ga} ensures $h(\mathbf{x}) \ge b(\mathbf{x},t)$ before $t_a$, so that, combined with the forward invariance of the superlevel set of $b(\mathbf{x},t)$, the requirement $G_{[t_a,t_b]}\mu$ is satisfied.
 When $c>0$ is small enough, the superlevel set of $b(\mathbf x,t)$ is always nonempty under Assumption \ref{as:feasible}.
 We choose the exponential function \eqref{eq:gamma_g} for \emph{always} instead of a linear function \eqref{eq:gamma_f} because it satisfies:

 As a result, the condition $b(\mathbf{x},t)\ge 0$, equivalently $h(\mathbf{x})\ge -\gamma(t,\boldsymbol{\omega})$, is not overly conservative on $[t_a,t_b]$ when $c>0$ is chosen sufficiently small.
 As detailed below, the HOCBF is deleted once $t>t_b$, which further reduces conservativeness.